From a side project to a crafting companion

 Updates slowed to a trickle - an occasional burst here and there, but nothing like the early years.
 Maintaining two separate native codebases as a solo developer proved unsustainable.
 The app still worked, but it wasn't getting the attention it deserved.
 Behind the scenes, work began on a complete rewrite.

 Stash2Go II continues to evolve with new features, improvements, and ideas from the community.
-Built by a crafter, for crafters — and still a labor of love.
+Built by a crafter, for crafters - and still a labor of love.
+Join the Stash2Go forum on Ravelry for help, new ideas, or to report bugs.